 At the south part of the lake, a short road section leads to the picturesque hamlet of Grange.
 After following the trail along the river derwent, the first main climb is soon reached as the route initially ascends through the ancient oak woodlands, a prominent feature of the valley.
 The second part of this climb is really spectacular, winding its way up alongside the dramatic rocky slopes of Castle Crag.

 Climbing along the dramatic flanks of Castle Crag

 Reaching the top of the climb is breathtaking in more ways than one as the panoramic views reveal the heart of the Borrowdale valley.
 The route bears left at the top onto a fantastic descent towards the village of Rosthwaite.

 Crossing 'New Bridge' just before Rosthwaite

 The second main climb of the course starts soon after Rosthwaite.
 Following the bridleway, this leads to the picturesque hamlet of Watendlath.
-The trail continues along the beautiful Watendlath valley to reach the point where the 13k rejoins the route at Ashness Wood & a welcome refreshment stop.
+Following the river, the trail continues along the beautiful Watendlath valley to reach Ashness Wood.